M66B/FairEmail/FAQ.md

 so it is not possible to apply conditions and actions to the message text.
 Note that large message texts are downloaded on demand on a metered connection to save on data usage.

 If you want to forward a message, consider to use the move action instead.
-This will be more reliable than forwarding as well.
+This will be more reliable than forwarding as well because forwarded messages might be considered as spam.

 Since message headers are not downloaded and stored by default to save on battery and data usage and to save storage space it is not possible to preview which messages would match a header rule condition.